elidoran/node-kevas/README.md

 # that command will print the same output shown in all the examples:
 testing shows: 1 + 2 = 3 is true

+# use nuc to alter the values
+nuc set one some
+nuc set two thing
+nuc set three something
+nuc set result a nonesense example

+# rerun kevas
+cat input.file | kevas

+# prints:
+testing shows: some + thing = something is a nonsense example
 ```

 Review the [nuc](https://npmjs.com/package/nuc) module to see all it has to offer.
 It allows a hierarchy of configuration files to make use of environment specific configurations and global/system/user level config files.